kevL/yata/ReadMe.txt

 LMB+Ctrl+Shift - you get the idea ...

 click on the colheads
-RMB+Shift - sorts the table by the col either ascending or descending
+LMB       - click-drag col-boundary to re-width a col RMB+Shift - sorts the table by the col either ascending or descending

 click on a table-cell